kenneth558/robust-linux-firewalling-scripting/README.md

 This file comes into play when the postfix-provided mail command is executed from CLI or scripts openall.sh, blacklistme.sh, and newip_no_mysql.sh.

-remakebuildiptablesfromiptables script -- too large for inclusion in readme email_fetch_parse script -- too large for inclusion in readme openall.sh script -- too large for inclusion in readme blacklistme.sh script -- too large for inclusion in readme
+remakebuildiptablesfromiptables script -- too large for inclusion in readme.
+What this file does: see comments within it

+email_fetch_parse script -- too large for inclusion in readme.
+What this file does: see comments within it

+openall.sh script -- too large for inclusion in readme.
+What this file does: see comments within it

+blacklistme.sh script -- too large for inclusion in readme.
+What this file does: see comments within it

 FINALLY:
 See the wiki.